Applications Are Currently Closed

 • CBEST

-• Older scores that do not include a writing subtest can be used for reading and math, but must be supplemented with a new writing test
+• ACT (Older scores that do not include a writing subtest can be used for reading and math but must be supplemented with a writing subtest.
+If needed, contact ACT at 319-337-1270 to order your score report.)

-• Older scores that do not include a writing subtest can be used for reading and math, but must be supplemented with a new writing test
+• SAT (Older scores that do not include a writing subtest can still be used for reading and math but must be supplemented with a writing subtest.
+If needed, contact College Board at 866-756-7346 to order your score report.)

 1. Gather all required documents